How to Back Up a WooCommerce Database (3 Easy Methods for 2026)

 Step 1: Install Duplicator Pro

-Unlike other backup plugins, Duplicator supports many cloud storage providers like Wasabi, Amazon S3, and Google Cloud.
+Duplicator supports many cloud storage providers including Wasabi, Amazon S3, Google Cloud, and in-house Duplicator Cloud.
 It also gives you easy restore options to quickly recover your store after issues.

 With the free version, you can easily back up your WordPress database.
 However, consider upgrading to Duplicator Pro to access secure cloud storage, one-click restores, and other helpful features.

 After purchasing a subscription, install and activate Duplicator in WordPress.
-To start using the premium version, you’ll also need to activate your license key in Duplicator Pro » Settings » Licensing:
+To start using the premium version, you’ll need to activate your license key in Duplicator Pro » Settings » General.

 Step 2: Create a Database Backup

 Even if you’re new to WordPress, Duplicator makes it extremely simple to create backups of your online store.
-To get started, find Duplicator Pro » Packages » Create New:
+To get started, find Duplicator Pro » Backups » Add New.

-Name the backup or keep the automatically generated name.
-If you want to send your backup to the cloud, choose a cloud storage location:
+Name the backup with dynamic tags.
+If you want to send your backup to the cloud, choose a cloud storage location.

 Step 3: Set Up Automatic Backups